 Since the review of The Christ Conspiracy reached spectacular lengths, a post that indexes the articles seems called for.
 Short summaries of the problems identified in each instalment follows.
 This post should be seen as an appendix to the conclusion.
-Due to the proliferation of posts dealing with chapters 20, 23 and 24, and their close relationship, these will be described in a separate, later post.
+Due to the proliferation of posts dealing with chapters 20, 23 and 24, and their close relationship, there are multiple separate entries for these.

 The problems encountered in this chapter do not really relate all that closely to the thesis itself, but do showcase that Murdock plays fast and loose with the truth.

 A couple of really fudgy claims, based on a sequence of sources misunderstanding and exaggerating each other's claims.
 Unreliable sources in general.
 However, the chapter itself does not contribute much to the conclusion of the book.
 The general claim that is made could be made with credible sources – Murdock has just chosen to use shoddy sources and shoddy claims to prop up a reasonable claim.

 Some fallacies along the lines of the etymological fallacy, and a particularly strange logical fallacy – viz. the idea that someone acting illogically is evidence of his non-existence.
 She also claims that 'pious fraud' was coined to describe Christian practices, when the phrase in fact pre-dates Christianity by several decades.